28 October 2022 | Updated 14 November 202410 min read

 Prices from

-A long-standing Slovakian tradition dating back to 1993, Bratislava’s Christmas market is a celebration of culture and festive spirit.
+Bratislava’s Christmas market is a long-standing celebration of culture and festive spirit.
 Its fairytale village of garlanded wooden booths is utterly enchanting, with cheery locals enjoying their fill of potato pancakes and nursing cups of medovina – a spirit made from honey.

 Get your own fill of winter specialties including poppy strudel and the sweet dough-roll dessert, trdelnik, typically flavoured with vanilla or cinnamon.
 Peruse the artisan decorations and watch folk dances and musical performances.
 You won’t find a better place for festive friendliness.

-Considered one of the Christmas capitals of Europe, Brussels’ Winter Wonders Market attracts over 2.5 million visitors to its end-of-year seasonal sensation.
-Spread across Grand-Place, Bourse, Place Sainte-Catherine and Marché aux Poissons are 200 snow-topped chalets, a Christmas tree aglow with 1.3km of lights, a fantastical ferris wheel and a stand-out nativity scene.
+Considered one of the Christmas capitals of Europe, Brussels attracts over four million visitors to its end-of-year seasonal sensation, the Winter Wonders Market.
+Spread across Grand-Place, Bourse, Place Sainte-Catherine and Marché aux Poissons are 200 snow-topped chalets, a 20m-high (65ft) Christmas tree, a fantastical ferris wheel and a stand-out nativity scene.

 Sound and light shows glitter across the Grand-Place, showering the buildings with dazzling neon projections.
 Alongside the sweet treats of nougat and waffles, marvel at the towering displays of Belgium chocolates, luxuriously presented and even more indulgent in taste.